James rips ‘ineffective’ Stabenow; she links him to Trump

 "He says he's for President Trump's agenda 2,000 percent.
 I'm for Michigan 2,000 percent," she said.

+James told Stabenow he loves "the selective support that you're offering our president."
+He said Trump accomplished "more in modernizing NAFTA and normalizing our relationship with the (European Union) in 20 months than you were able to in 20 years in Washington."

+James also criticized Stabenow for voting against emergency funding for the Iraq War in 2007.
+Stabenow spokeswoman Miranda Margowsky said she has "always stood up" for service members and veterans, having voted to fund the military more than a 100 times and supporting a pay raise for troops every year she has been in the Senate.

-The two will meet for their second, final debate on Monday at the Detroit Economic Club.
+The candidate will meet for their second, final debate on Monday at the Detroit Economic Club.

 Comments

-Note: This story has been corrected to show that the station where the debate was held was WGVU, not GVSU.